ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/dwb_controller/trajectory_critics/rotate_to_goal.md

 Type: `double` Default: `-1.0`

-:   If > 0, amount of time to look forward for a collision for..
+:   If `> 0`, amount of time to look forward for a collision for.

 ### **`<dwb plugin>.<name>.scale`**